Surface Preparation: Bathtub and Tile Refinishing Coating Failures

 Dew Point surface moisture

 The bathtub or tile has been prepared correctly however; there is microscopic moisture on the surface.
 This microscopic moisture will not allow the coating to adhere properly which will likely result in a FAILURE.
-This microscopic moisture is caused by Dew Point.
-What is Dew Point?
-Dew Point is the point at which moisture will condense on surface.
-No coating should be applied unless the surface temperature is a minimum of 5°F above this point.
+This microscopic moisture is caused by temperature and humidity and there is a point in which moisture will condense on the surface.
+It's called Dew Point.
+No coating should be applied unless the surface temperature is a minimum of 5°F above the Dew Point.
 Example: If air temperature is 70°F and relative humidity is 65%, the dew point is 57°F. No coatings should be applied unless surface temperature is 62°F. What should be done?
 A simple tool such as an infrared thermometer (Harbor Freight) can give you an idea what temp the surface is.
 If the temp is below what is should be; you can bring it up by using a heat gun (Harbor Freight).
 You can also use a solvent such as acetone to remove surface moisture however; it will also bring down the surface temp.
 Refer to the handy Dew Point chart below.

 Chalking from acid etching

 In this case, the refinisher used an acid etch (hydrofluoric acid) to remove the gloss from the bathtub.
 This is done to give the tub a proper profile to achieve a mechanical bond when using the etch & epoxy bathtub refinishing system.
 When it came time to remove the etch from the surface, the refinisher simply scrubbed with a scotch bright pad, rinsed the surface with water, dried & tacked the surface, primed using an epoxy primer and finished.
 Problem: chalking will occur on the surface from etching and create a barrier which will prevent the coating from adhering and result in a FAILURE.
 Solution: The surface should have been wet sanded after initial rinse then rinsed again.